 Father Christmas Festival in Nova Scotia

-‘Tis the season for live entertainment at Halifax’s Neptune Theatre, Atlantic Canada’s biggest professional theatre company!
+‘Tis the season for live entertainment at Halifax’s Neptune Theatre, Atlantic Canada’s most prominent professional theatre company!
 Each Christmas, Neptune Theatre mounts an original pantomime for all ages, complete with singing, dancing, audience participation and hilarious hijinx.
 This year’s production, extended until January 11, 2020, is the family class, Peter Pan.
-We loved the singing and acting chops of the cast, the huge pirate ship, 18-foot crocodile, and of course, watching Peter Pan fly across the stage!
+We loved the singing and acting chops of the cast, the giant pirate ship, the 18-foot crocodile, and of course, watching Peter Pan fly across the stage!
 Looking for more on-stage Christmas fun?
 Neptune also brings a two-person performance of Dickens’ A Christmas Carol to life each year.

 Musquodoboit Harbour Lobster Trap Tree Lighting

-If you’ve never been to a Christmas tree lighting ceremony, then you’re missing out!
+You’re missing out if you’ve never been to a Christmas tree lighting ceremony!
 And how better to celebrate a Nova Scotia Christmas than with a lobster trap tree?
 We attended the annual lighting of a uniquely beautiful tree made of lobster traps, fishing buoys, evergreen boughs, and rosy lights in Musquodoboit Harbour.
 Local volunteers came together to assemble the magnificent tree, which looked like it belonged on a postcard.
-Extras like free hot chocolate and cookies, a Christmas sing-along, and hand warming stations made this event truly feel like a community celebration.
+Extras like free hot chocolate and cookies, a Christmas sing-along, and hand-warming stations made this event truly feel like a community celebration.
 And to top it all off, we stayed for the Christmas Parade of Lights.
 What a perfect – and perfectly Nova Scotian – holiday evening.